The top 10 mobile games of summer 2026 on Android and iOS

 Price: Free-to-play | Platforms: Android, iOS, PC (cross-play)

-4. Vampire Survivors - Legacy of the Bloodmoon arrives this summer
+4. Vampire Survivors — Legacy of the Bloodmoon is coming this summer

 The bullet-heaven phenomenon shows no signs of weakening.
-Vampire Survivors remains the game that you start "for 5 minutes" and end up playing for 2 hours, with bloodshot eyes.
+Vampire Survivors remains the game you start "for 5 minutes" and end up playing 2 hours later, with bloodshot eyes.

 The DLC Legacy of the Bloodmoon lands this summer on all platforms, including mobile.
 On the agenda: 12 new characters, 16+ weapons and new evolutions, an XL stage, and 8 musical tracks.
 In parallel, the free update 1.15 "Lycaeum" adds an underwater level with fish weapons (yes, really) and finally multi-save.

 On mobile, the game runs on absolutely everything.
-An old phone from 2022 runs it without a hitch.
+An old phone from 2022 runs it without flinching.
 It's the perfect game for train rides or the beach — one hand is enough.

 Price: Free (with in-app purchases for DLC) | Platforms: Android, iOS, PC, Switch, Xbox, PS